Matthew-Allman/Compare_Cylinders/README.md

 ## Comparison
 The program allows users to compare the volumes of two cylinders and determine which cylinder has a greater volume.

+## Lateral Surface Area Calculation
+The program calculates the lateral surface area of a cylinder based on the radius and height input by the user.

+## Volume Calculation
+The program calculates the volume of a cylinder based on the radius and height input by the user.

+## Continuous Execution
+The program allows users to perform multiple calculations on the same or different cylinders without having to restart the program.

+##Sentinel Value
+The sentinel value is a special value that the user can enter to exit the program.
+The default sentinel value is -1, but the user can change it by modifying the SENTINEL constant in the program.